d4gl4s/tuum-homework/README.md

 To scale the application horizontally, I would consider the following:

+* **Microservices:** Splitting the application into microservices means that these services can scale independently.
+This helps us save resources.
 * **Load balancing:** Distributing incoming requests across multiple instances of the application.
 * **Database sharding:** Partitioning data across multiple database instances to distribute the load.
 * **Message Queues:** Using RabbitMQ allows for decoupling of components, making it easier to scale independently.
+* **Caching:** Implementing caching to reduce server load.

+Other thing to keep in mind:

+* **Complexity:** Distributed systems are more difficult to deploy, monitor and troubleshoot.
+* **Cost:** Scaling typically leads to increased infrastructure costs.
+So its important to only scale if really needed.
+* **State Management:** If I would like to have shared state between my instances, that is now more difficult.

+I guess scaling really depends on the situation.
+Applications should scale only if needed and not too soon.

 <br>